Lisa Newill-Smith, Soprano

 In the summer of her 3rd year at UVA, Lisa had the opportunity to study abroad in Lima, Peru, for 7 weeks.
 Within the first week of her study, she realized she desperately missed singing and searched for a way to practice.
 She was lucky to discover a choir with the university, which invited her to perform in several upcoming performances, including one at the National Cathedral of Lima.
 By the end of her study abroad, Lisa realized her true passion was singing.

-After graduating, she moved to England to pursue a Masters of Music with Barbara Robotham at the Royal Northern College of Music in Manchester.
+After graduating, she moved to England to pursue a Master of Music with Barbara Robotham at the Royal Northern College of Music in Manchester.
 While there, she explored the soprano roles of Gilbert and Sullivan, including Josephine (HMS Pinafore), Mabel (Pirates of Penzance), and Yum-Yum (The Mikado).
-These roles allowed her to explore stage-acting in a new way, including perfecting her British accents.
+These roles allowed her to explore stage acting in a new way, including perfecting her British accents.

 Near the end of her studies, Lisa performed her first Gretel with Chimera Opera in Rochdale.
 This fantastic production not only introduced her to the world of Germanic opera, but also to her partner in life and music, Scottish pianist, conductor, and composer, David Wishart.
 After premiering the soprano role in his chamber opera, Absolved Passions, at the Edinburgh Fringe Festival, the pair moved to Berlin, Germany, in 2014.

 Since arriving in Germany, Lisa has had the opportunity to perform several fantastic roles with local companies, including Donna Elvira, Servilia, and Gretel.
-She also had her first experience with Strauss singing Echo in Ariadne auf Naxos on one night and playing violin in the orchestra the other night.
+She also had her first experience with Strauss singing Echo in Ariadne auf Naxos one night and playing violin in the orchestra the other night.
+In summer 2022, she debuted Donna Anna.

 Besides operatic repertoire, Lisa and David have continued their duo.
 While searching for music, Lisa came upon Try Me Good King by Libby Larsen, a song cycle that brings to life the last words of the wives of Henry VIII.
 After getting to know this piece and its composer, Lisa started wondering why all the music we perform today is by men.
 After months of research, she decided to start a blog to bring to light all the music written by women and non-gender conforming composers.